 Parvati, as well as other Hindu Goddesses (Devi) are in my free Goddess Oracle!
 Use the button below to access it, flip a card and receive a message from a Goddess!

 Goddess Parvati is the Hindu Goddess of Love and Marriage.
 She is the second wife of Shiva, the God of Destruction and Transformation.
 The first wife was Sati who burned herself and rebirthed as Parvati.

 She is a very popular Goddess and it’s totally common to find images and figurines depicting her.
 She is a calm and serene Hindu Goddess, full of love.
 She is also considered a Fertility Goddess and her devotees usually ask her for good marriages, for solving love affairs (like escaping a bad marriage), and for attracting love in a general way.

 She is usually together with Shiva and a young Ganesha.
 The reason why Ganesha is always young next to her is that she “lent” him to Goddess Lakshmi as an adoptive son when she was required.

 Lakshmi didn’t have any children and she wanted to experience motherhood.
 As Parvati had two boys, she asked to be an adoptive mother to one of them.
-When she was given Ganesha, she became complete and understood of the things she wanted to.
+When she was given Ganesha, she became complete and understood the things she wanted.
 Ganesha symbolizes wisdom and Lakshmi symbolizes riches.
 They must always be together.